steel99xl/DocMkr/Documentation.md

 !/bin/python3
 # DocMkr.py
 ## Description
- This script is sesinged to allow the creation of documentaton by using Markdown style writing in your comments by steel99xl
+ This script is designed to allow the creation of documentaton by using Markdown style writing in your comments by steel99xl
 ## Imports
 ```python